 American Infantrymen last week continued their patrols of the Parrot's Beak area of Cambodia, encountering little resistance.

-American Infantrymen last week continued their patrols of the Parrot's Beak area of Cambodia, encountering little resistance.
+Background: American Infantrymen last week continued their patrols of the Parrot's Beak area of Cambodia, encountering little resistance.
 The men have been searching he region west of Tay Ninh since early May and for three months before that, were operating close to the Cambodian border away from their base.
 The operation was in an area of earlier Vietcong activities.

 On last week's patrol no contract was made with Vietcong.
 The troops have been lifted to the patrol region by helicopter from their base.
 Before the Americans were flown out at the finish of the patrol, they blasted a possible landing site clear of foliage with rockets and exploded a Claymore mine to mark the spot for helicopter pilots.